 All members of the Audit Committee meet the independence, financial literacy and experience requirements of the NYSE and of the SEC.
 The SEC requires that at least one member qualify as a "financial expert" as defined pursuant to the Sarbanes-Oxley Act.

-Mr. Yeaman's prior experience as a chief financial officer of a public company qualifies him as a financial expert.
+Mr. Yeaman's and Mr. Beer's prior experience as a chief financial officers of public companies qualifies them as financial experts.

 Audit Committee of the Board of Directors